Last Updated on 21/08/2022 by Barney

 Lawns, like all living plants need a little bit of extra help to look their best and maintain health and vigour.

-There are many lawn feed products on the market, and more recently organic lawn feed and moss killing products.
+There are many lawn feed and weed products on the market, and more recently organic lawn feed and moss killing products.

 Lawn feed is applied in mid spring.
 Occasionally a reapplication may be necessary in Summer if grass starts to loose it’s vigour.
 However do not apply in drought conditions or after August when new leafy growth could be damaged by winter frosts, pests and diseases etc.